collective/collective.prettydate/README.rst

-collective.prettydate is a package that helps developers to solve some usability issues associated with the utilization of absolute date formating on systems used among different timezones.
+collective.prettydate is a package that helps developers to solve some usability issues associated with the utilization of absolute date formating on sites used among different timezones.

 When a date is printed as "01/02/2012" it could represent February 1 or January 2, depending on the format used.
-Also, if the system is located on a different timezone, it could take you to situations when today's date is printed as yesterday, or tomorrow's date.
+Also, if the site is located on a different timezone, it could take you to situations when today's date is printed as yesterday, or tomorrow's date.